SakuraFalls-Server/SakuraFalls-Denizen-Scripts/README.md

 This repository contains the *Denizen* `scripts` and `data` folders of SakuraFalls.

 It contains the actual code used on the server at this time.
 You are free to explore and to use the scripts that our server uses!
-We believe that gatekeeping roleplaying servers furhter only leads to less variety and creativity.
+We believe that gatekeeping roleplaying servers further only leads to less variety and creativity.
 We hope that the code here, although just given as is without further instructions, will lead to a new generation of awesome roleplaying servers.